 We are a couple from the city who have settled in a small seaside paradise where we are in our 6th year of transforming an abandoned government building into an art space.
 The top floor of this beautiful building is a large apartment for visiting friends, artists, travellers, and volunteers.
 It has views over the Main St and the water.
 The second level is a multifunctional space used as a gallery and for performances, workshops, and studio space.
-The main floor is home to a secondhand bookshop and vegetarian cafe where we host poetry nights, lectures, musical acts, etc. The basement has a kiln, storage space, and lots of potential.
+The main floor is home to a secondhand bookshop where we host poetry nights, lectures, musical acts, etc. The basement has a kiln, storage space, and lots of potential.

 Our project began with the ambition to save this derelict building which had been boarded up for over 40 years and had been ransacked and left to rot.
 When we started the roof leaked, there was no plumbing or electric or heat.